gajus/eslint-plugin-jsdoc/.README/rules/require-example.md

 ##### `exemptedBy`

 Array of tags (e.g., `['type']`) whose presence on the document block avoids the need for an `@example`.
-Defaults to an empty array.
+Defaults to an array with `inheritdoc`.
+If you set this array, it will overwrite the default, so be sure to add back `inheritdoc` if you wish its presence to cause exemption of the rule.

 ##### `avoidExampleOnConstructors`